MasoniteFramework/docs/useful-features/queues-and-jobs.md

 Sometimes your jobs will fail.
 This could be for many reasons such as an exception but Masonite will try to run the job 3 times in a row, waiting 1 second between jobs before finally calling the job failed.

+If the object being passed into the queue is not a job (or a class that implements `Queueable`) then the job will not requeue.
+It will only ever attempt to run once.

 ### Handling Failed Jobs

 Each job can have a `failed` method which will be called when the job fails.
 You can do things like fix a parameter and requeue something, call other queues, send an email to your development team etc.